-For example, a young tree of 2 storey tall block the window view.
-You then decide to rent a 3rd storey unit to avoid the clash.
-However, next year the tree might reach 4th or 5th storey and that will block your window.
+For example, a young tree of 2 storey height blocked the window view.
+We then decide to rent a 3rd storey unit to avoid the clash.
+However, the tree might still grow and reach 4th or 5th storey and that will block your window.
 There are species of trees that can grow super tall.
-The good news is in Singapore most of the trees planted near buildings won't grow taller than 6th storey.
+The good news is here in Singapore most of the trees planted near buildings won't grow taller than 6th storey.
 So my advice will be to get a unit from 6th floor onwards.

 If the unit is for business use, there will be one more reason to avoid "Trees Clash".
 They can also block your signboard.

 In Feng Shui, the reason of avoiding "Tree Clash", is not about blocking one's view or signboard but that it will negatively affect the aura.
 The consequences will be even more serious.

 A T junction is the intersection of the main and the minor road.
 Having the shop front directly facing oncoming traffic from minor road is called road clash.